pmayol21/snAIk/README.md

 # snAIk
-Training a neural net to play a classical snake game through nueral evolution.
+Training a neural net to play a classical snake game through neural evolution.

 ## Contributors